 Pie and Doughnut Charts

 Pie and doughnut charts display data in slices rather than in series.
-Pie and doughnut charts are a graphical representation of data points as percentages, showing a comparison of parts to the whole.
+Pie and doughnut charts represent data points as percentages, showing a comparison of parts to the whole.
 A doughnut chart displays as a ring with a variable inner radius.

 Slice colors, borders, and labels are controlled from the Chart Properties panel.
 Each slice in a pie or doughnut chart can be formatted individually.

 More information can be found in Pie and Doughnut Charts.

-Waterfall charts have initial and final value columns with floating columns in between, demonstrating negative and positive values with an impact on the initial and final values.
+Waterfall charts have initial and final value columns with floating columns in between.
+This demonstrates negative and positive values with an impact on the initial and final values.

 Waterfall charts include the option to change the color of columns representing Positive Change and Negative Change, as well as changing Column Types so that either a Total value or Change is represented.

 More information can be found in Waterfall Charts.

 Scatter and Bubble Charts

-Scatter and bubble charts are useful for displaying two or more dimensions for data simultaneously.
+Scatter and bubble charts are useful for displaying two or more dimensions for data.
 Scatter and bubble charts are often used to communicate data related to risk management, audit and SOX processes.

 Scatter and bubble charts can be used to help to identify correlations between two variables.
-This can help identify the potential root cause of problems.
-Dimensions may include the point label; X axis position; Y axis position; point sizes, shapes, and colors; and chart gradients.
+This can identify the potential root cause of problems.